 To see all of TAWKROC’s bylaws, please download the PDF: TAWKROC Bylaws

-2022 TAWKROC Board of Directors
+TAWKROC Board of Directors

-Ian McDonald, President
+Ian McDonald, Board Member

 Ian has been a passionate climber for almost 20 years.
 His love for the sport has taken him around the world, but the West Kootenay climbing and community keep him coming home.
 A British Columbia local, he’s lived in Nelson for 12 years.